xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

+**This is the old Trusted LDAP authenticator.
+All its features has been included in https://github.com/xwiki-contrib/ldap and this extension is no longer maitained.**

 Support JAAS remote user based SSO authentication and get informations from LDAP server.

 Report any bug or suggest new feature in http://jira.xwiki.org/browse/AUTHTLDAP.